Toward the Terra: Reception

 The 2007 anime adaptation received mostly positive reviews from critics.
 Theron Martin of the Anime News Network gave the series several positive reviews concluding, "Toward the Terra is not a top-rate series, but it tells a good enough and engrossing enough, and acceptable enough, story to be worth a look.
 It never much more than toys with the serious underlying issues it touches upon, and has definite flaws elsewhere, but through this span of episodes it is still less shallow than most typical series".

+In The Encyclopedia of Science Fiction, the show is described as warmly received by critics and fans.
+SFE notes that "It can be seen as a modern classic of post-2000s space-themed Anime, and a sincere revival of old-school Space Opera sensibilities, without the irony or genre deconstruction common in early twenty-first-century sf media.
+The anime has an ambitious narrative scope (spanning generations and multiple viewpoints) and the emotional intensity with which it explores themes of Evolution, Memory, and Identity – framing an ultimate choice between human empathy and authoritarian control – that remains compelling to this day.
+The anime can be seen as both a tribute to and a revival of the "great wave" of 1970s Japanese sf manga/anime: Takemiya was part of the Year 24 Group of female creators who revolutionized manga (in particular, shojo manga) with sf themes, and the anime adaptation of her award-winning manga demonstrates that even decades-old stories can find new life and relevance when animated with creativity and conviction".